pactumjs/pactumjs.github.io/api-testing.md

 # API Testing

-API Testing in general can greatly improve the efficiency of our testing strategy helping us to deliver software faster than ever.
+API Testing in general can improve the efficiency of our testing strategy, helping us to deliver software faster than ever.
 It has many aspects but generally consists of making a request & validating the response.

 ```plantuml
 @startuml